Vukodlok/Leetcode_Challenges/README.md

 - Count Complete Tree Nodes: Count the number of nodes in a binary tree.
 - Find the Index of the First Occurrence in a String - Find the index of a substring within another string.
 - Happy Number: Replace an integer by the sum of the squares of its digits.
 Repeat until the result is 1 or an infinite loop.
+- H-Index: Given an array find the h-index, max value s.t. at least h values are h or greater.
 - Invert Binary Tree: Invert a binary tree.
 - Isomorphic Strings: Check if all occurrences of specific letters are replaced with another character, maintaining order.
 - Is Subsequence: Determine if all characters in one string are contained in another in order.